Development Process and

 Currently, the privately-owned site sits largely unused as an open field and occasional parking lot, while upkeep of the grounds wastes significant water resources.
 We believe this area has the potential to better serve both the community and the environment.

 The NSW Government has stated that to create a sustainable, liveable and cool Greater Sydney, we need trees and green cover.
-In their commitment to more trees, cleaner air and more beautiful places to live, the Government is aiming to plant one million trees by 2022, as part of a broader commitment to plant five million trees by 2030.
+In their commitment to more trees, cleaner air and more beautiful places to live, the Government has made a commitment to plant five million trees by 2030.

 It was also a priority to retain trees that already stand on the site which we have identified as high value to the local environment and community.
-Our pre-development tree assessment has identified a number of high-value trees that we would have left intact through the development process, and successfully integrate them into the final community and amenities.
+Our pre-development tree assessment has identified a number of high-value trees that will be successfully integrated into the expanded tree canopy for the site.

 In addition, the project included a wide range of sustainability and Environmentally Sustainable Design (ESD) initiatives relating to water, stormwater management, solar, energy-efficiency, environmental and waste management matters.